blakethomas12/Beav-Guesser/Reports/Week 9 Report.md

 - ### Lukas
   **Progress and Issues**
-  1) Fully finished lat/lng to x/y conversion
-  2) New guessing map
-  3) Misc big fixes and polish
+  1) Misc big fixes and polish
+  2) Can't figure out no streetview error

   **Goals From Last Week**
-  1) lat/lng working
-  2) error checking for no streetview
+  1) error checking for no streetview

   **Goals For Next Week**
-  1) error checking for no streetview

 - ### Kevin T